yasserounaha/ALXCapstone/advanced-api-project/README.md

 The API supports full-text search on the `title` and `author` fields.
 ### Ordering
 Users can order the results by any field, such as `title` or `publication_year`.
+### API Testing
+To run the tests for the API, use:

+bash
+Copier le code
+python manage.py test api
+The test suite covers:

+CRUD operations (create, update, delete books) Filtering, searching, and ordering functionalities Permissions and authentication checks